-E) WIRE ROPE WARNINGS
+WIRE ROPE WARNINGS E)

-- Use protective gloves to handle the steel wire ropes. - Use only Spider®-approved steel wire rope. - Steel wires ropes must be replaced under any of the following conditions: - More than 6 wires are broken in one lay (refer to Page 11 Section D) Number 2b); - Excessive corrosion; - Damage due to heat; - Reduction of the nominal diameter by more than 10%; - ^a Kinking (see 1 below), crushing (see 2 below), bird-caging (see 3 below) or any other distortion of the wire rope structure.
+- Use protective gloves to handle the steel wire ropes. - Use only Spider[®]-approved steel wire rope. - Steel wires ropes must be replaced under any of the following conditions: - More than 10 wires are broken on a length of 10 inches (240 mm); - Excessive corrosion; - Damage due to heat; - Reduction of the nominal diameter by more than 10%; - Kinking (see 1) below), crushing (see 2) below), bird-caging (see 3) below) or any other distortion of the wire rope structure.